permafrost-dev/node-ray/README.md

 const { ray } = require('node-ray');
 ```

-If you need to modify the host or port:
+To modify the host or port:

 ```js
 // make sure you import the Ray class (capital "R")